world-zero/world-zero/doc/README.md

 ## Exceptions

+*I would describe these as a lil bit too exception-happy and restrictive and I am sorry.*

 Most, if not all, properties will throw `ArgumentException`s on a sad or bad path, excluding the `ArgumentNullException` usage.
 Most, if not all, other classes will follow suit.
 Full disclosure, I regret the degree at which